dotnet/csharplang/proposals/field-keyword.md

 - We think it will be common for generators to use `field` whenever a backing field of the same type is needed in the implementation.
 This is in part because generators often want to enable their users to use `[field: ...]` targeted attributes on the property definition part.
 Using the `field` keyword saves the generator implementer the trouble of "forwarding" such attributes to some generated field and suppressing the warnings on the property.
 Those same generators are likely to also want to allow the user to specify an initial value for the field.

 **Recommendation**: Permit an initializer on either part of a partial property when the implementation part uses `field`.
 Report an error if both parts have an initializer.

+#### Answer

+Allow `field` in implementing declaration and allow initializer in defining declaration (which compels implementation to be field-backed).

 #### Auto-accessors